Home

-A New Chapter for WLT – Leadership News
+A New Chapter for WLT – Leadership Update

 Application for Land Trust Alliance Accreditation

-Westmoreland Land Trust (WLT) is applying for national accreditation with the Land Trust Accreditation Commission (LTAC).
+As of November 2025, Westmoreland Land Trust (WLT) has applied for national accreditation with the Land Trust Accreditation Commission (LTAC).
 If awarded, this distinction will certify that WLT meets the highest standards for excellence, ethical standards, and conservation permanence.
-As of November 2025 WLT is completing the documentation and other effort associated with documentation, and anticipates the decision of the Land Trust Accreditation Commission early in 2026.
+WLT anticipates the decision of the Land Trust Accreditation Commission early in 2026.

 Westmoreland Nature Backpacks